cygnan/game-of-life/README.md

 - Click or double click on cells to fill in light blue.
 - Right click to empty.
 - You can select multiple cells.
-If the cell at the upper-left of the selected range is off, all of the selected cells is switched on.
+If the cell at the upper-left of the selected range was off, all of the selected cells will be switched on.
 Otherwise, switched off.
 - Push the "CLEAR" button to empty all of the cells.
 - The rules can be changed by switching on or off the checkboxes.
 - If the "PROTECTED VIEW" alert is displayed, push the "Enable Editing" button.